-NOTES TO THE FINANCIAL STATEMENTS (continued) Year ended 31 March 2020
+NOTES TO THE FINANCIAL STATEMENTS (continued) For the year ended 31 March 2021

 As such, the Board has a reasonable expectation that the company has adequate resources to continue in operation for the foreseeable future.
 The company therefore continues to adopt the going concern basis in preparing the Financial Statements.